n4mlz/Cyrius/kernel/src/process/DESIGN.md

 - `ProcessState` currently exposes only `Active`.
 Expanded lifecycle states (e.g. `Sleeping`, `Zombie`) are still future work.
 - Fields prefixed with `_` are reserved for upcoming functionality, so they remain even if unused today.
 - `Process::user` mirrors kernel setup for now, provisioning a PID for user-mode threads while still sharing the kernel address space until proper duplication arrives.
-- `abi` tracks whether the process should use the host or Linux syscall table; the linux-box launcher sets this to `Abi::Linux` for Linux guests so the scheduler can switch tables on context changes.
+- `abi` tracks whether the process should use the host or Linux syscall table; the linux-box launcher sets this to `Abi::Linux` for Linux guests so threads inherit the correct ABI.

 ## Initialization and Invariants
 - During boot the scheduler init sequence calls `init_kernel`.